alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-31-rule-on-taking-money-to-break-the-law.md

 ---
+group1: true
+hijri: Muharram 12, 1442 AH
+lang: en
 layout: post
-title: "Ruling on taking money to break the law"
+mass_edited: true
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 7726 Question 1"
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 7726 Question 1
-hijri: "Muharram 12, 1442 AH"
-category: [rulership]
+summary: The mentioned agreement is not permissible because it involves lying, forging, cheating authorities, and violation of regulations set for the public interest and does not contradict Shari‘ah.
+Both parties are at risk if this agreement is revealed to authorities.
+tags:
+- alifta
+title: Ruling on taking money to break the law
 translation: false
-tags: [alifta]
-lang: en
-summary: "The mentioned agreement is not permissible because it involves lying, forging, cheating authorities, and violation of regulations set for the public interest and does not contradict Shari‘ah.
-Both parties are at risk if this agreement is revealed to authorities."
-group1: true
 ---

 ### Question: